shannon-c/Cuse-Hacks/README.md

 ## Features ✨
 1) Customization (changes)
--Users can make changes for the AR classroom designs eg. 1) App provides a selection of classroom designs for users to choose from)
-       2) Insert an online meeting link (zoom/google meet/microsoft teams)
+-Users can make changes for the AR classroom designs -1) App provides a selection of classroom designs for users to choose from) -2) Insert an online meeting link (zoom/google meet/microsoft teams)
                                                       *OR*
-            Insert a google classroom link  to every of the AR classroom 2)Notification
+    -Insert a google classroom link  to every of the AR classroom 2)Notification
 -App notifies user about their online classes (eg.By sending notifications)
 3) Space